MicrosoftDocs/MigrationPlaybookContent/README.md

 `"source0_target0" : "sql-to-sqlserver2016"`

-Breaks down like this (using the current `siteConfig`):

-If a user selected the first option for source (since Javascript has zero-based indexes this maps to 0) and the first option for target then they would be directed (mapped) to the file called "sql-to-sqlserver2016".
+Breaks down like this (using the current `siteConfig`): If a user selected the first option for source (since Javascript has zero-based indexes this maps to 0) and the first option for target then they would be directed (mapped) to the file called "sql-to-sqlserver2016".

 ## Scenarios
-Some text
+This file contains all the metadata necessary to displaying a single scenario and everything associated with it.
+The content of a scenario is displayed in two sections: Business and Technical.
+Each of these sections is further broken down into "steps" that the user would go through either in justifying the migration (Business) or carrying it out (Technical).
+Each "step" is a file in the `steps` folder containing displayable content in Markdown format.

+An explanation of each of the properties and their expected values are as follows:

+  * displayname
+    * The title of the scenario as displayed to the user.
+It is displayed as the title of the browser tab, as a heading to the scenario, the heading and file name when choosing to print (or save to PDF), and the email subject line when choosing to email the scenario to someone.
+  * emailmessage
+    * Used as the message body when emailing the scenario.
+  * description
+    * Used in the scenario page's <meta content=""> tag, useful for Search Engine Optimization.
+  * businesssection
+    * A collection of `items` or "steps" explaining the business justification for migrating to Microsoft SQL technologies.
+The `item` format is explained below.
+    * In addition to `items`, the business section contains a section for related Case Studies and another section for Partners.
+These are explained in their own sections below.
+  * technicalsection
+    * A collection of `items` or "steps" explaining the physical process of migrating.
+  * footer
+    * This section is not in use but acting as a placeholder for a future feature.

+### Items
+Items are subsections in the Business and Technical sections.
+Items essentially refer to a file containing a "step" in the process of migrating.
+Each `item` can optionally contain one or more `actions` which are either links to an onlince resource or downloadable tools or documents.

+An explanation of each of the properties and their expected values are as follows:

+  * filelocation
+    * The location of this file in relation to the `steps` folder.
+Do ***not*** include `steps` or any folder above it in this path.
+  * actions
+    * This is a collection of resources the user can use to further help them with migration.
+    * This can be empty.
+But be sure to include `[ ]` to explicity indicate an empty array.
+    * Each action has the following two properties:
+      * actiontype
+        * Accepts either "forwardlink" or "download"
+        * "forwardlink" means the user is directed to an online resource in a new browser tab.
+        * "download" means the user will be asked to download either a document or tool.
+      * filelocation
+        * The location of the action file in relation to the `actions` folder.
+As with all times when you see "filelocation", do ***not*** include `actions` or any yfolder above it in the path you enter here.

 ## Steps